 - 1 Base Flood The flood having a one percent chance of being equaled or exceeded in magnitude in any given year (commonly called a 1% Annual Chance flood or 100-year flood).
 [Adapted from Chapter 31 of Nebraska Statutes] - 2 Baseline Land Use Conditions The pre-developed conditions which existed in Year 2022 based on the NIROC aerial photography and LiDAR survey. - 3 Best Management Practice (BMP) "A technique, measure or structural control that is used for a given set of conditions to manage the quantity and improve the quality of stormwater runoff in the most cost-effective manner."
 [Source: U.S. Environmental Protection Agency (EPA)] - 4 Channel Bottom Edge The physical transition of the channel bed to the channel bank where there is a noticeable change in slope.
 This is not intended to be the edge of any flowage in the channel at any one time, but rather the base of the vertical component of the channel bank. - 5 Comprehensive Development Plans Existing plans developed by local jurisdictions that serve as the basis for zoning and other land use regulations and ordinances.
-The Stormwater Management Policies are to be incorporated into the respective Comprehensive Development Plans. - 6 Creek Setback See Figure 1 below.
-A setback area (also referred to as a green space corridor) equal to three (3) times the channel depth plus fifty (50) feet (3:1 plus 50 feet) from the edge of the channel bottom on both sides of channel shall be required for any above or below ground structure exclusive of bank stabilization structures, poles, or sign structures adjacent to any watercourse defined within the watershed drainage plan.
+The Stormwater Management Policies are to be incorporated into the respective Comprehensive Development Plans. - Stream Setback See Figure 1 below.
+A green space corridor comprised of stream setbacks equal to three (3) times the channel depth plus fifty (50) feet (3:1 plus 50 feet) from the edge of the channel bottom on both sides of channel shall be required for any above or below ground structure exclusive of bank stabilization structures, poles, or sign structures adjacent to any stream defined within the watershed drainage plan.
 Grading, stockpiling, and other construction activities are not allowed within the setback area.
 The setback area must be protected with adequate erosion controls or other Best Management Practices (BMPs).
-The outer 30 feet adjacent to the creek setback limits may be credited toward meeting the landscaping buffer and pervious coverage requirements.
+The outer 30 feet adjacent to the stream setback limits may be credited toward meeting the landscaping buffer and pervious coverage requirements.
 The outer 30 feet of the setback area may be used for passive recreation.
+The outer 15 feet of the setback area may overlap with utility easements, subject to prior approval by the local jurisdiction.

-A property can be exempt from the creek setback requirement upon a showing by a licensed professional engineer that adequate bank stabilization structures or slope protection will be installed in the construction of said structure, having an estimated useful life equal to that of the structure, which will provide adequate erosion control conditions coupled with adequate lateral support so that no portion of said structure adjacent to the stream will be endangered by erosion or lack of lateral support.
-In the event that the structure is adjacent to any stream which has been channelized or otherwise improved by any agency of government, then such certificate providing an exception to the creek setback requirement may take the form of a certification as to the adequacy and protection of the improvements installed by such governmental agency.
+A property can be exempt from the stream setback requirement upon a showing by a licensed professional engineer that adequate bank stabilization structures or slope protection will be installed in the construction of said structure, having an estimated useful life equal to that of the structure, which will provide adequate erosion control conditions coupled with adequate lateral support so that no portion of said structure adjacent to the stream will be endangered by erosion or lack of lateral support.
+In the event that the structure is adjacent to any stream which has been channelized or otherwise improved by any agency of government, then such certificate providing an exception to the stream setback requirement may take the form of a certification as to the adequacy and protection of the improvements installed by such governmental agency.
 If such exemption is granted, a 20-foot setback measured from the top of the bank is required.